davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

 ### Layers 101

-Nuxt layers can be thought of as kind of "mini" applications which are stitched together to form the complete app.
+Nuxt layers can be thought of as kind of "mini applications" which are stitched together to form the complete app.

 Each layer:

 - must contain a `nuxt.config.ts` file
 - may contain `pages`, `components`, `server` folders, etc

-Folders within each layer work exactly the same way as a regular Nuxt app, with routes being constructed, config being read, etc.

-For example, a small personal site might be modeled like so:
+For example, a small personal site might be structured as follows:

 ```
 +- src